 Quadrant three is the tactical asset allocation quadrant.
 Investors in this quadrant somehow believe that, even though individual securities are priced efficiently, they (and only they) can see broad mispricing in entire market sectors.
 They think they can add value by buying when a market is undervalued, waiting until other investors finally recognize their mistake and selling when the market is fairly valued once again.
 We believe that it's inconsistent to think that individual securities are priced fairly but that the overall market, which is an aggregate of the fairly priced individual securities, is not.
-No prudent investors are found in this quadrant. resides, along with many institutional investors.
+No prudent investors are found in this quadrant.

+Quadrant four is the information quadrant.
+This is where most of the academic community resides, along with many institutional investors.
 Investors in this quadrant dispassionately research what works and then follow a rational course of action based on empirical evidence.
 Academic studies indicate that investments in the other three quadrants, on average, do no better than the market after fees, transactions costs and taxes.
-Because of their lower costs, passive investments-those in quadrant four-have higher returns on average than the other types of investments.
+Because of their lower costs, passive investments-those in quadrant four-have higher returns on average than the other types of investments.1